Lake City Bank (LKFN)

 10. Return on Equity

-11. Key Takeaways from Lake City Bank’s Q3 Results
+11. Key Takeaways from Lake City Bank’s Q4 Results

-It was encouraging to see Lake City Bank beat analysts’ tangible book value per share expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, its net interest income missed and its EPS fell a bit short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock remained flat at $61.85 immediately after reporting.
+It was good to see Lake City Bank beat analysts’ EPS expectations this quarter.
+We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
+On the other hand, its net interest income was just in line.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $58.83 immediately after reporting.

 12. Is Now The Time To Buy Lake City Bank?

-Lake City Bank’s business quality ultimately falls short of our standards.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+We see the value of companies driving economic growth, but in the case of Lake City Bank, we’re out.
+To begin with, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its market-beating ROE suggests it has been a well-managed company historically, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
 On top of that, its net interest income growth was uninspiring over the last five years.

-Lake City Bank’s P/B ratio based on the next 12 months is 1.9x.
-This multiple tells us a lot of good news is priced in - you can find more timely opportunities elsewhere.
+Lake City Bank’s P/B ratio based on the next 12 months is 1.8x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.